 Sterling Expected to Continue Rising

-In recent times the Pound has been volatile and undervalued, given Brexit’s effect on the once stable currency.
+Given Brexit’s effect on the once stable currency, the Pound has been volatile and undervalued.
 Following December’s Conservative victory, Sterling has enjoyed a time of stability and growth and is now hovering around the 1.30 mark against the US Dollar, and planned fiscal expenditure expected from the March budget could see Sterling appreciate in value.

 And with the potential 3% increase in stamp duty levy, current market conditions are ideal for that same group to snap up property before these changes come into effect.

-Says Privalgo’s Daniel Fozard “Now that the political and economic landscape are beginning to settle, Sterling is likely to maintain its steady climb, especially when trade agreements with the EU and other partners are ratified.”
+Says Privalgo’s Alex “Now that the political and economic landscape are beginning to settle, Sterling is likely to maintain its steady climb, especially when trade agreements with the EU and other partners are ratified.”

 It is worth noting that despite the pledge’s disappearance from the Conservative manifesto, it is unlikely that the Government will soften a tax that has proven to be a money-maker.